bizhishui/bizhishui.github.io/_posts/2018-01-17-Numerical-Notes.md

 Since numerical grid generators are mostly only second-order accurate, the numerical differencing of grid point coordinates in evaluating metric terms can severely degrade the accuracy of the solution if the grid is not sufficiently smooth.
 The unknowns are solution values at grid points.
 Therefore the true integral conservation laws can only be satisfied to second-order accuracy.

+To ensure geometric flexibility one needs to abandon the simple one-dimensional approximation in favor of some- thing more general.
+The most natural approach is to introduce an element-based discretization.

 #### b.
 FV (Finite-volume) methods
 {:.no_toc}
 The unknowns are now cell averages over quadrilaterals (2D) or hexahedra (3D).
 A high order reconstruction in terms of neighboring unknowns is used to calculate flux integrals